MicrosoftDocs/windows-insider/wip/glossary.md

 ## Windows 10 Insider Preview Builds

-Windows 10 Insider Preview Builds, or Insider Preview builds, are early versions of Windows that Windows Insiders run on their devices, which are released through channels.
+Windows 10 Insider Preview Builds, or Insider Preview builds, are early versions of Windows, which are released through channels, that our Windows Insiders run on their devices.

 ### Major builds